 UGA School of Social Work Scholarships

-The Online Scholarship Application system is closed for the FY 2019-2020 cycle.
-It will reopen for the FY 2020-2021 cycle in August 2020.
-To enter the system you will need your UGA username and password.
-The Online Scholarship Application system will confirm via email that your application has been submitted.
-Please be sure to save this email.
+The Online Scholarship Application system is closed for the FY 2020-2021 cycle.
+It will reopen for the FY 2021-2022 cycle on September 1 and close on October 1, 2021.
+Applicants will need a UGA username and password.
+The Online Scholarship Application system will confirm via email that the application has been submitted.
+Please be sure to save the email.

 Doctoral students are not eligible to apply for these scholarships but can explore financial assistance opportunities at the PhD Financial Assistance webpage.

 If you are a BSW, MSW, or MSW dual degree student and would like to be considered for a scholarship(s) please carefully read the description of each scholarship listed below, and submit applications for only those scholarships that are a good fit to your interests and/or experience.

 If you need assistance or have any questions please contact Mandi Albanese at email@example.com